kutaycinar/ECE-471/Assignment 1/README.md

-# Programming: introduction to Python, Colab and OpenCV
+# Programming: Introduction to Python, Colab and OpenCV

 ## Basic image operations